-At many points, you will see the advice of going with the life insurance provider with highest claim payout ratio.
-While you must check it out and go only with a company with atleast 90-92% claim payout ratio, this cannot be your only point for consideration.
+At many points, you will see the advice of going with the life insurance provider with the highest claim payout ratio.
+While you must check it out and go only with a company having at least 90-92% claim payout ratio, this cannot be your only point for consideration.

 4. Premium amount and frequency

 If you buy a term insurance policy, premiums will mostly be priced very reasonably.
 However, ensure you are aware of your premium amount and then make the decision whether you want to pay it annually or in smaller chunks monthly.